MrMini1025/CoronaViwusBot/README.md

 Python bot

-all txt with int of static in ukraine
+all txt with int of statistic in ukraine.
 World statistic from worldmeters.info